ajay77381/AWS_DevOps/ITIL/ITITv4_Module1.md

+Modules 1:
+- Introduction to ITIL v4
+- Understanding the foundational importance of ITSM and ITIL framework.
+- Identifying key milestones and versions of ITIL.
+- Recognizing ITIL's significance in organizational operations.

+## 2.Core Components of Service Value System

+- Comprehensive analysis of the Service Value System (SVS) within ITSM.

+- Evaluating core components to enhance service delivery.

+- Understanding the four dimensions of ITSM and their integration within ITIL 4.

 # Explain ITIL framework

 - ITIL is information technology infrastructure Library is a management framework used in delivering IT services.